-Academic probation is an official warning issued by the dean's office when a student falls below satisfactory academic progress (2.0 GPA at the undergraduate level, 3.0 at the graduate level).
-A student who has been placed on academic probation will be closely monitored over the next three terms in which they enroll.
+Academic probation is an official warning issued by the Dean's office when a student falls below satisfactory academic progress (2.0 GPA at the undergraduate level; 3.0 at the graduate level).
+A student who has been placed on academic probation will be closely monitored over subsequent terms of enrollment.
+A student's continued lack of satisfactory academic progress may result in suspension or dismissal from their academic program.